GrabCAD/protobuf/README.md

 ## Supported compilers

-Windows - Visual Studio 2013 - Multi-threaded (Debug) dll run-time library (/MD and /MDd)
+Windows - Visual Studio 2013 - Multi-threaded (Debug) dll run-time library (/MD and /MDd) - 32-bit and 64-bit

+Note the protoc.exe compiler is only compiled to 32-bit Release

 ## Building newer versions of NuGet packages ##